highcharts/highcharts/docs/dashboards/edit-mode.md

 Edit mode
 ===

-Edit mode is a mode, in which the user can change the appearance of the dashboard through the UI.
+Edit mode is a mode, in which the user can change the appearance of the dashboard through the User Interface (UI).
 To turn on this feature, you need to add the class to main dashboard div:
 ```html
     <div id="container" class="highcharts-dashboard"></div>
 ```

-Also in the dashboard config, this option needs to be enabled:
+In addition this option has to be enabled in the dashboard config:
 ```javascript
     editMode: {
             enabled: true,